 Swarm Prevention — I don’t do anything fancy to prevent swarming.
 I try not to overfeed my bees in the early spring and I make sure the queen has room to lay by inserting drawn comb or blank or empty frames near the brood nest.
 If I find swarm cells, I move those frames to a new deep and start a new colony because everything else is too complicated and most other methods of swarm prevention, once swarm cells are present, just don’t work.
 That’s why the most useful thing in my tool box is extra stuff: extra frames, extra drawn comb (usually after a colony dies), extra deeps, extra bottom boards, extra feeders, etc.

 The Flow Hive — The highly romantic vision of beekeeping that everybody falls for is what brings most people to beekeeping (myself included), and it’s sadly also the reason most people will quit within the first two or three years.
 Because it doesn’t take long for reality to sink in.
 The reality is that beekeeping takes more time and effort and close attention than is ever revealed by any idealized vision of beekeeping — and nothing idealizes beekeeping more than The Flow Hive.
 Maybe it’s a great invention, but I don’t like how new beekeepers are deceived by it.
-While I don’t discourage anyone from getting a Flow Hive (I’d love to see if it works in Newfoundland), I’ve never tempted by it because I know through experience that there’s more to beekeeping than turning on a tap.
+While I don’t discourage anyone from getting a Flow Hive (I’d love to see if it works in Newfoundland), I’ve never been tempted by it because I know through experience that there’s more to beekeeping than turning on a tap.
 And I’m pretty sure adding a Flow Hive to all my other beekeeping responsibilities wouldn’t make my life any easier.

 Bee Brushes — I don’t use a bee brush and haven’t since I lost mine about four years ago.
 I just shake the bees off the frame because it’s quick and easy and doesn’t seem to bother the bees.